Maine’s current minimum wage is $12.15.

 Related topic covered on other pages include:

 Maine labor laws require employers to pay employees overtime at a rate of 1½ time their regular rate when they work more than 40 hours in a workweek, unless otherwise exempt.
-Maine Rev. Stat.
-26.664.
+ME Statute 26.664.
 See FLSA: Overtime for more information regarding overtime requirements.

 Under certain circumstances, employers in Maine may be required to pay residents wage rates established by the federal or state prevailing wage rates and rules.
 The prevailing wage rates may be different from the state’s standard minimum wage rates.
 Employees may be eligible for prevailing wages if they work on federal or state government or government-funded construction projects or perform certain federal or state government services.
 See the Maine Prevailing Wages, Davis-Bacon and Related Acts, McNamara-O’Hara Service Contract Act (SCA), and Walsh-Healey Public Contracts Act (PCA) for more information about prevailing wages.